 There is an old truism that there is no smoke without fire.
 In fairness to the Chief Whip, we see no flames today—[Interruption.]

 Order.
 There are a lot of people in the Chamber and quite a lot of people probably want to take part—we will make an assessment of that.
 Meanwhile, the right hon.
 Gentleman will be heard.
 No attempt to shout him down is going to work and therefore it is just a waste of breath.

-I had said, “In fairness to the Chief Whip”, so perhaps that is what got them excited, Mr Speaker.
+I had said, “In fairness to the Chief Whip”, so perhaps that was what got them excited, Mr Speaker.
 In fairness to the Chief Whip, there is no flame apparent today, but there is surely enough smoke to fill the sky.